FarronF/limerick-council-meetings/meetings/2025/01/27-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting Limerick City and County Council - 25th November 2024.md

 business as usual with which we have become accustomed may no longer be

 the right choice.
-Furthermore, many of the plans for the DACs require--- 23
+Furthermore, many of the plans for the DACs require
+---
+23

 considerable additional funding which has not yet been committed to by